We can help. Call us.

 Kendra Hogan, MS, JD

-Industrial Partnerships Specialist for Graduate School, SVM, Business, and Other
+Industrial Partnerships Specialist for the Office of the Vice Chancellor for Research and Graduate Education, SVM, Business, and Other

 Richelle Martin, JD